ylide-io/sdk/handbook/examples.md

 const provider = await Ylide.instantiateWallet(EverscaleSendingController, EverscaleReadingController);
 ```

-Now, you can access both controllers as properties of the `wallet` object.
+Now, you can access both controllers as properties of the `provider` object.

 ## Initializing communication key